Secure Controls Framework

 There are many competing models that exist to demonstrate maturity.
 Given the available choices, the SCF decided to leverage an existing framework, rather than reinvent the wheel.
 In simple terms, we provided control-level criteria to an existing CMM model.

-1. Provide CISO/CPOs/CIOs with objective criteria that can be used to establish expectations for a cybersecurity & privacy program;
+• Provide CISO/CPOs/CIOs with objective criteria to establish expectations for a cybersecurity & privacy program.

-2. Provide objective criteria for project teams so that secure practices are appropriately planned and budgeted for;
+• Provide objective criteria for project teams to appropriately plan and budget.

-3. Provide minimum criteria that can be used to evaluate third-party service provider controls; and
+• Provide minimum criteria to evaluate third-party service provider controls.

 Maturity (Governance) ≠ Assurance (Security)

 While a more mature implementation of controls can equate to an increased level of security, higher maturity and higher assurance are not mutually inclusive.
-From a practical perspective, maturity is simply a measure of governance activities pertaining to a specific control or set of controls.
-Maturity does not equate to an in-depth analysis of the strength and depth of the control being evaluated (e.g., rigor).
+Maturity is simply a measure of governance activities pertaining to a specific control or set of controls.

 According to NIST, assurance is “grounds for confidence that the set of intended security controls in an information system are effective in their application.”
 Increased rigor in control testing is what leads to increased assurance.
 Therefore, increased rigor and increased assurance are mutually inclusive.

-• Level 2 (Focused) - Focused assessments provide a level of understanding of the security measures necessary for determining whether the safeguards are implemented and free of obvious / apparent errors and whether there are increased grounds for confidence that the safeguards are implemented correctly and operating as intended.
+Enhanced rigor assessments determine whether safeguards are implemented, free of obvious/apparent errors, and provide increased grounds for confidence that controls are implemented correctly and operating as intended.

 This level of maturity is defined as “non-existence practices,” where the control is not being performed: